 Pope Francis also mentions an often used Christian argument against the Death penalty namely, “[W]ith the application of capital punishment, the person sentenced is denied the possibility…of contrition, the means of repentance and atonement…” This argument could go either way.
 There is nothing like staring your own mortality in the face to trigger conversion.
 To know your time of death can also be a great grace because it brings clarity that might not have otherwise been available for someone in a prison environment.
 For those of us who have done prison ministry in Maximum Security Prisons and know that it is quite possibly the closest place to hell on earth, we all wonder what kind of people that environment might turn us into.
 Again, I am not saying this is an argument for the Death penalty, only that to say they are denied the possibility of conversion is to somehow pigeon hole God’s grace to some sort of slow evolutionary standard.

-The reason why the death penalty should only be applied in extreme cases is because of the great dignity of the human person.
+The reason why the death penalty is applied, even if only in rare cases, is because of the great dignity of the human person (c.f.
+Gen 9:6).
 Not because it does or does not give them time for conversion.
 St Thomas thought this argument frivolous asking how many innocent people should have to suffer death while waiting for the guilty to repent.
-He thought you could never justify the death penalty as an act of vengeance but it could be an act of justice.
+He thought you could never justify the death penalty as an act of personal or political vengeance but it could be applied as an act of justice.

 Finally, violent offenders may never actually kill again, but they can find “trigger” men to do it for them.
 This is especially the case with radical Islam.
 The number of Islamic converts in the prison system is greatly on the rise and upon release many men become “radicalized.”
 A recent FBI bulletin warned that “[P]risons literally provide a captive audience of disaffected young men easily influenced by charismatic extremist leaders.”
 So while these leaders may remain behind bars, their spirit extends outside the prison walls.
 Can we justly take the Death penalty off the table for terrorists when they may help to form new ones?